Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Maximum Clique Applications

+As previously mentioned, checking if a graph has a $k$-node temporal SCC is NP-complete~\cite{bhadra2003complexity,nicosia:023101}.
+Nonetheless, we can compute the largest such strong component using a maximum clique algorithm.
+Let us briefly explain how.
 The first step is to transform the temporal graph into what is called a strong-reachability graph.
 For each pair of vertices in $V$, we place an edge in the strong reachability graph if there is a temporal path between them.
-In Algorithm~\ref{alg:tscc}, this corresponds to the \textsc{reach} subroutine.
-That method uses the temporal ordering proposed by~\cite{Pan-2011-paths} and builds up temporal paths backwards in time.
+This is easy to do by using a method by~\cite{Pan-2011-paths}.
 With this reachability graph, the second step of the computation is to remove any non-reciprocated edges and then find a maximum clique.
 That maximum clique is the largest set of nodes where all pairwise temporal paths exist, and hence, is the largest temporal strong component~\cite{nicosia:023101}.